 Resampling changes the image size in pixels.
 It does not (normally) change image resolution (which at this point is just a number used for printing).
 Resampling is the only tool we have to change the video size of an image, but resampling is not typically used to affect the size of images to be printed.

 Resampling is a drastic procedure that actually recalculates all of the image's pixel data values to produce a different size of image.
 For example, resampling may resize an image from 400x400 pixels to be instead of size 300x300 pixels.
 The same picture in the image will fit into only ¾ the number of pixels of width or height.
 That means in any row of pixels, any feature of detail (a face, an eye, a mountain) now has only ¾ as many pixels across it as before.
 It's simply a smaller image, and it's smaller on the video too.
 But to place fewer pixels across the same image, resampling has to recalculate the RGB color and location of every pixel, to create NEW pixels on a NEW dot grid pattern to attempt to preserve the detail in the original image.
 Each row of the image grid is reduced to only ¾ the number of original pixels, and each column has only ¾ the number of original pixels, making the total area have only 9/16 (56%) of the original number of pixels (in this case).
 The two images contain 400x400=160,000 pixels, and 300x300=90,000 pixels.
-So resampling can change the image size and the file size radically, which is of course the only purpose for doing it.
+So resampling can change the image size and the file size radically, which is the only purpose for doing it.

 Resampling is just interpolation (remember calculating intermediate values from trig and log tables?).
 We normally reserve that word for resampling to a larger image, however it's the same recalculation process either way, to a different grid spacing.
 The only difference is that reducing image size discards data and detail (replaces many dots with a few, sometimes called downsampling), and increasing size to a larger image must fabricate additional data (replaces a few dots with many, sometimes called upsampling).
-The image is simply larger, but no additional detail is possible without another scan of course.
+The image is simply larger, but no additional detail is possible without another scan.

 This is the image we are resampling, it's a polar bear in a snow storm.
 It's a little fuzzy, but work with me on this.
 It's divided into 4 black intervals and 3 red intervals, to suggest the old 400x400 grid and the new 300x300 grid on the same image.
 The 400x400 image is actually 1/3 larger physically, they are NOT the same size, but the abstract concept here is that the pictorial image is the same, the polar bears head looks the same in both picture frames, and in particular, on both grids.